RSS Feed Widget for Website. No-code - Poper

 1. 01

-Drop in a blog feed, podcast feed, news outlet feed, GitHub release feed, or any standards-compliant RSS or Atom URL.
-Poper auto-detects the format and parses it.
+Drop in a blog feed, podcast feed, news outlet feed, GitHub release feed, or any RSS URL.
+Poper fetches the feed and parses the items for you.

-Poper RSS Feed builder showing the search input with Acme Newsletter autodetected at acmenewsletter.com/feed, an RSS-detected indicator, format and item-count chips, and an orange Connect feed button
+Poper RSS Feed builder showing the search input with Acme Newsletter detected at acmenewsletter.com/feed, an RSS-detected indicator, item-count chips, and an orange Connect feed button

 2. 02